5ofwind/LERAN/README.md

-The code will be released as soon as possible.

 ## LERAN
 D. Li, Y. Zhang and Y. Liu, "Lightweight Efficient Rate-Adaptive Network for Compression-Aware Image Rescaling," IEEE Signal Processing Letters., vol. 32, pp. 1–5, 2025.